AcidHotpocket/fuzzer/README.md

 </ul>

 <b>Example usage</b><br>
+You will have to provide your own directory. <br>

-java jar fuzz.jar discover http://127.0.0.1/dvwa/login.php --common-words=Z:\Fuzzer\common-words.txt<br>
+java jar fuzz.jar discover http://127.0.0.1/dvwa/login.php --common-words=Z:\Fuzzer\common-words.txt --vectors=Z:\Fuzzer\vectors.txt --sensitive=Z:\Fuzzer\sensitive-data.txt --custom-auth=dvwa<br>

 <b>Notes</b><br>
-The authentication is not working, do not run. custom off is not working.
+As long as you are on a RIT school computer and follow the manual page that is found in the course website under the fuzzer section, you do not need to download any dependencies.